GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/03.621-630/02.One-More-Day's-Work/docs.md

 At the mere thought
 How Christ my life has bought.

-Refrain:
-One more day's work for Jesus,
-One more day's work for Jesus,
-One more day's work for Jesus,
-One less of life for me.

 3.
 One more day's work for Jesus;
 How sweet the work has been,